maxgrenderjones/streamutils/README.md

 Status
 ------
-`streamutils` is currently alpha status.
+`streamutils` is currently beta status.
 By which I mean:
--   I think it works fine, but the code test coverage is not yet as high as I'd like (is it ever?)
+-   I think it works fine, but there may be edge cases I haven't yet thought of (found one? submit a bug report, or better, a pull request)
 -   The API is unstable, i.e. the names of functions are still in flux, the order of the positional arguments may change, and the order of keyword arguments is almost guaranteed to change

 So why release?